 Affiliated & Partner Schools

-A branch of the Université de Paris that specializes in the humanities (French and comparative literatures, foreign languages) and communication (cinema, theater, linguistics).
-Students majoring in English at their home institution may take one or two courses taught in English in the English and American studies program.
+Sorbonne Nouvelle (SN) specializes in the humanities (French and comparative literatures, foreign languages) and communication (cinema, theater, linguistics).
+Students majoring in English Literature may enroll in one course taught in English in the English and American studies program.
 Hamilton organizes special tutoring sessions for some Paris 3 courses.
-This is where the majority of Hamilton students take their courses.
+In some cases, the tutoring in mandatory.
 Open to all students.

-A branch of the Université de Paris that offers courses in the humanities, literature, comparative literature, literature in foreign languages, economics, history, sociology and the natural sciences.
-This is a new affiliation.
+Université de Paris offers courses in the humanities, literature, comparative literature, literature in foreign languages, economics, history, sociology, and the natural sciences.
 Open to a limited number of students, principally specialists in the social sciences and history.
 Candidates take a test before departure.

-Ecole du Louvre
+École du Louvre

 Private Language Institutes

-(For music theory and instruments)
+(Music theory and instruments)

 Studios and Centers for the Arts

-(For photography, painting, drawing, ceramics, dance and acting)
+(photography, painting, drawing, ceramics, dance and acting)